What is it?

 Who gets it?

-There are approximately 176 million women and girls living with endometriosis globally, according to the World Endometriosis Research Foundation.
-Some researchers believe that genetic factors can predispose a woman to endometriosis.
-Several studies are ongoing to isolate the 'endometriosis gene'.
-Generally accepted figures for incidence of endometriosis are 12-15%.
+There are approximately 176 million individuals living with endometriosis globally, according to the World Endometriosis Research Foundation.
+Some researchers believe that genetic factors can predispose a person to endometriosis and several studies are ongoing to isolate the so-called 'endometriosis gene.'
+Generally accepted figures for incidence are 12-15%.
 To illustrate how high that rate is, consider that the average person is acquainted with about 250 people.
-Therefore, statistically speaking, the average person knows 30-38 women with endometriosis!
-Not all of those women know they have it, because some women haven't been diagnosed, and others have no symptoms.
+Therefore, statistically speaking, the average person knows 30-38 people with endometriosis!
+Not all of those individuals know they have it, because some haven't been diagnosed, and others have no symptoms.

 What causes it?